skip to content

 Queries and Useful Contacts

-Your funding scheme (ie DTP, CDT or similar) should provide you with contact email addresses at the outset of your award for queries regarding the payment of your stipend, any discretionary funding or RTSG entitlements, and other such payments to you that may occur during your studentship.
+Your funding scheme (ie DTP, CDT or similar) should provide you with contact email addresses at the start of your studentship.
+They should be able to answer questions about the payment of your stipend, discretionary funding entitlements, and other payments to you.
+Please check your award letter and the scheme’s website for these contacts.

 UKRI Terms and Conditions

 UK Research and Innovation (UKRI) publish the terms and conditions of training grant funding on their website, plus a guidance document explaining them further.
-Your scheme may be subject to additional terms; scheme websites should link to such documents.
-If you are unsure, check your original award letter or ask your Funding Administrator.
+Your scheme may be subject to additional terms.
+These documents are designed more for funding schemes to follow, than for you as a student, but they do govern how the scheme will interact with you.

 Confirmation of Status